How to Encourage Customers to Leave More Reviews

 10 Ways to Increase Client Reviews

-1. Ask for Reviews
+1. Encourage More Reviews

 2. Make Reviews Easy and Accessible

-While asking customers to leave reviews is a significant first step, other customers won’t leave reviews if they can’t quickly figure out how to do so.
+While encouraging customers to leave reviews is a significant first step, other customers won’t leave reviews if they can’t quickly figure out how to do so.
 Leave calls to action for reviews throughout your site, so your customer knows where to leave their feedback and that their input is valued.

 Another way to ease the review writing process for your consumer is to decrease the amount of information they’re required to provide.
 Simply ask them to provide their name and to rate their experience from one to five stars.
 A few clicks, and they’re done.

-The easier you make it for them to leave a review, the higher the chance they’ll do so.
+The easier you make it for them to generate a review, the higher the chance they’ll do so.
 This simplicity will also increase your company’s exposure online and can help you gain more credibility.

 3. Give Your Customer Options